swapanmallicksmhi/deode-fdb-examples/README.md

 module load ecmwf-toolbox/2025.10.1.0
 ```

+## List example
-## List available georefs from FDB for a specific date
+List available georefs and corresponding streams from FDB for the past 5 days.
+Note that we used stream = oper/enfo for deterministic/ensemble runs respectively

 ```
 python3 ./find_georef.py
 ```

+## Read write example
-## Example to read data from FDB, change expver  and georef and archive again.
+Example to read data from FDB, change expver and georef, and archive again.

 ```
 python3 ./read_and_write.py